swetoast/automation/weather/readme.md

 ## Overview

 The Jinja template in this file is used to calculate the average forecast over the next three periods for each attribute (like temperature, humidity, wind speed, etc.) and rounds the values to the nearest tenth.
-It also includes the seasonal greetings, thunder probability, frost risk, UV index, pollen levels, aurora chance, air quality, and lightning counter.
+It also includes the seasonal greetings, thunder probability, frost risk, UV index, air quality (PM2.5), aurora chance, and lightning counter.

 ## Breakdown of the Jinja Template